 - Know the main filing requirements of Companies House, including Persons with Significant Control

 - Communicate more effectively and easily with fellow Board Directors and key company advisors across a range of Board topics; through an in depth understanding of corporate governance and company law

 Internal Staff Training and Development

-This Company Secretary Roles and Responsibilities training workshop, along with most of our other best practice training workshops, can be delivered as an internal training course at your premises.
-Even with groups as small as 6 delegates, the course fees per person for internal training workshops can be lower than for open events.
-The potential savings are even greater, if the travel time and the travel costs of the delegates are included.
+This Company Secretary Governance Roles and Responsibilities training workshop, along with most of our other best practice training workshops, can be delivered as an internal training course at your premises.
+Even with small groups the course fees per person can be lower than for open events.
+Especially if the travel time and the travel costs of the delegates are included.

 Running training workshops internally is very convenient many of our clients and allows the participants to explore how key issues will impact on them and their organisation.
 Then as a team they can begin to agree upon development action plans and assign priorities.
 This approach is favoured by many of our clients as it combines a high quality service with excellent value for money and is a highly effective route for staff development.

 Formal Certificates of Professional Development will be issued to participants who successfully complete this training course.